 Cannabinoids in Human Milk

-In collaboration with the lab of Dr. Brookie Best at the University of California, San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences (https://pharmacy.ucsd.edu/faculty/best), we are measuring the quantity of cannabinoids (∆9-THC, 11-OH-THC, CBD, and CBN) in human milk samples provided by lactating parents who report recent marijuana use.
-In addition, we are evaluating child growth through medical record review, and child neurodevelopment through maternal report questionnaires and face-to-face testing.
+Goal: Measure the quantity of cannabinoids (∆9-THC, 11-OH-THC, CBD, and CBN) in human milk samples provided by lactating parents who reported recent marijuana use.
+Also evaluate child growth through medical record review, and child neurodevelopment through maternal report questionnaires and face-to-face testing.

 Bertrand KA, Hanan NJ, Honerkamp-Smith G, Best BM, Chambers CD.
 Marijuana Use by Breastfeeding Mothers and Cannabinoid Concentrations in Breast Milk.
 Pediatrics.
 2018;142(3):e20181076. doi:https://doi.org/10.1542/peds.2018-1076